 Measurement and attribution

 An ABM platform offers deep account-based analytics, account visibility, full-funnel ABM revenue analytics, and pipeline impact insights.
-This helps B2B companies measure their ABM campaigns, ensure accurate revenue attribution, analyze how sales and marketing are impacting ABM, and create customizable reports.
+This helps B2B companies measure their Account-based marketing campaigns, ensure accurate revenue attribution, analyze how sales and marketing are impacting ABM, and create customizable reports.

 You can produce multi-touch attribution reports using an ABM platform to know which touchpoint or channel contributed the most or least to drive conversions in your ABM campaigns.
 These reports will help you allocate more funds or resources to touchpoints or channels that are producing the most revenue and new business.
 With opportunity insights, an ABM platform enables you to analyze every sales and marketing touchpoint that resulted in conversion and how your new customers and opportunities moved along their buyer’s journey.